 For those with mild heroin addiction, an outpatient rehab program might be an option.
 In this case, they have a more flexible program that allows them to maintain their daily schedule and responsibilities like attending school, work, or caring for their family.

 While rare, long-time heroin addicts might experience the worse withdrawal symptoms.
 To prevent these symptoms from harming them physically and psychologically, a physician might recommend specific prescription medications to help through the withdrawal process under a medically supervised program.
-MAT programs are also helpful for those struggling with mental health conditions that could make the withdrawal process even worse.
+MAT programs are also helpful for those struggling with mental health conditions that could worsen the withdrawal.

 Beyond the detox process, it’s paramount to tackle the addiction.
-Through individual therapy, people can understand what drives addictive behavior and see if there’s an underlying cause of their addiction.
+Through individual therapy, people can understand what drives addictive behavior and see an underlying cause of their addiction.

 Building a strong and sober support team is a critical element of addiction recovery.
-By attending group meetings or 12-step programs, individuals can continue their sober life and continue to learn relapse prevention techniques, even months after detox.
+By attending group meetings or 12-step programs, individuals can continue their sober lives and learn relapse prevention techniques, even months after detox.

 Addiction isn’t one thing people can shove under the rug.
 The remnants of addiction often stay with them for the rest of their life.
 To help users find happiness and purpose in their lives, aftercare programs offer relapse prevention classes, life skills, and other essential tools for a successful life after treatment.